Indian Institutes of Information Technology: Formation

 On 9 August 2017, The Indian Institutes of Information Technology (Public-Private Partnership) Act, 2017 has been notified in the Gazette of India.
 The act confers the INI status on 15 IIITs set up on the public-private partnership (PPP) mode in Vadodara, Guwahati, Sri City, Kota, Tiruchirappalli, Kalyani, Una, Sonepat, Lucknow, Kottayam, Manipur, Dharwad, Pune, Nagpur, and Ranchi.

 Three of the IIITs set up under the PPP model in 2017, namely institutes in Surat, Bhopal, and Bhagalpur, were not mentioned in the 2017 PPP act, nor were the institutes in Kakinada and Agartala.

 In 2018, the Government of Tripura approved ₹50.67 crore for the establishment of IIIT Agartala, which was stalled since 2012, covering ₹5.82 crore which were missing from private sources under the PPP model.
 The institution was set to start classes in the 2018–2019 academic session from the NIT Agartala campus.

 In 2016, the central government gave in-principle approval for an IIIT in Raichur, Karnataka.
 In 2018, the MHRD clarified that the Raichur institute will officially replace the Kakinada one, and asked the state government to assign land for the institute, planning to make the institute functional by the following year.
 However, since the land was not acquired, in 2019 the MHRD decided to shift the IIIT to Hyderabad, Telangana.
 IIIT Raichur started its academic activity in August 2019 from the temporary campus of Indian Institute of Technology Hyderabad, Telangana.
+Then, in September 2021, IIIT Raichur shifted to the Transit in GEC Yermarus Camp, Raichur, Karnataka, where all academic activities are currently taking place.

 In 2020, the Indian Institutes of Information Technology Laws (Amendment) Bill, 2020 was introduced, officially declaring the IIITs in Surat, Bhopal, Bhagalpur, Agartala, and Raichur as well as conferring the INI status on them.
 The bill was passed by the Lok Sabha on 20 March 2020 and by the Rajya Sabha on 22 September 2020.